Seattle Public Schools Graduation Requirements

 Students in the Class of 2021 and beyond must earn 24 credits to graduate.
 The new graduation requirements are mandated by the Washington State Board of Education.
 The board designed the new requirements to be both rigorous and flexible, and to support the vision of an education system that prepares all students for college, career, and life.

-Students in the Class of 2021 and beyond may be eligible for a 2 credit waiver of elective or personal pathway courses, based on their circumstances.
+Students in the Class of 2021 and beyond may be eligible for a 2 credit waiver of elective or personal pathway courses.

 Below are translated versions of the 24 Credit Graduation Requirement video.

 New District Guides for 2023-24 High School Course Registration!

 The following documents provide an introduction to the Seattle Public Schools high school course registration process for the 2023-24 school year.
 They are designed to assist you in making informed, educational decisions in preparation for your future and to complement the information you receive from your high school.

 - Introduction to High School Course Registration – English

 - Introduction to High School Course Registration – Amharic

 - Introduction to High School Course Registration – Chinese